 Marilyn’s Salon Addition

-I also asked Marilyn if she had any advice for new mobile homeowners:
+I also asked Marilyn if she had any advice for new mobile homeowners.
+Her advice is great:

-As always, thank you so much for reading Mobile Home Living®!
+As always, thank you so much for reading Mobile and Manufactured Home Living!

 Very Nice!